AstroPlant/Casing/LiteEd/README.md

 # AstroPlant Maker LITE Edition

 We have recently involved in the AstroPlant Citizen Science Project.
 After building our first “Maker Edition (ME)“ we considered to do some changes in order to save costs of materials to build the kit.
-New features in our "Maker LITE Edition (MLE)" are:
+This is our first version of new design called "Maker LITE Edition (MLE)" and its main features are:

 - New design, smaller size, low-cost
 - A power supply unit hounsing made in plywood (avoiding 3D printed power-supply unit housing)